Convert a 401(k) into a Roth 401(k): An Ideal Move for High Earners

 Second, you’ll need to see which assets are eligible for the conversion.
 Some are prohibited, such as:

-Finally, you should calculate the added taxes you'll pay for the conversion.
-If you are bumped up to a higher tax bracket, you may decide to convert some, but not all of your traditional 401(k).
+Finally, calculate the additional taxes you'll pay for the conversion.
+If you are bumped up to a higher tax bracket, you may decide to convert some, but not all, of your traditional 401(k).
 Or you may elect to convert a certain amount each year.

 401(k) contribution limits

 Traditional and Roth 401(k)s are funded by your contributions through payroll deductions.
-Traditional and Roth (IRAs) have much higher contribution limits than Roth IRAs, especially with the "super catch-up" contribution limits added to some 401(k) plans in 2025.
+Traditional and Roth 401(k)s have significantly higher contribution limits than Roth IRAs, particularly with the introduction of "super catch-up" contribution limits to some 401(k) plans in 2025.
 The deadline for contributing to a 401(k) is December 31 each year.
-The annual contribution limits are the same for both types of 401(k) plans, which include the following changes for 2024 and 2025.
+The annual contribution limits are the same for both types of 401(k) plans, as outlined below for 2025.

 Plan for higher taxes in the short term with a Roth 401(k)